 When you understand and know the big picture, you can focus on what you do best and take the business ahead instead of worrying about what-ifs.

 It doesn’t matter how prepared you are or how often you’ve considered anything going wrong—people still panic in emergencies.

 Making important decisions when you’re anxious about losses can cause you to make dumb choices that are out of your head.

-Everyone can quickly shift into recovery mode when everyone has a specific, well-documented course of action to follow.
+Everyone can quickly shift into recovery mode when everyone has a specific, well-documented course of action.

-Production losses can be disastrous when there is a setback, whether it is a power failure, a storm, or another event.
+Production losses can be disastrous when there is a setback, whether a power failure, storm, or event.

 Employees may feel insecure about working, data may be lost, and equipment may cease to function.

-The best backup plans will include a mechanism to reroute data, backup generators, choices about who will oversee certain tasks, escape routes for workers in danger, and strategies for getting equipment in case yours breaks down.
+The best backup plans will include a mechanism to reroute data, backup generators, choices about who will oversee certain tasks, escape routes for dangerous workers, and strategies for getting equipment in case yours breaks down.

 Good research and brainstorming lay the cornerstone of an efficient business contingency plan.
 The steps in a contingency planning procedure are as follows.